FLO-2DKaren/FLO-2D-Tutorial-Source/source/Advanced-Lessons/Module 10.rst

 4. The second action calls the Interpolate.exe program from the FLO-2D Pro folder.

-**Important Note: If this process results in an Interpolate.exe error, it is possible to move that file to another location and make sure it is named correctly.**
+.. note:: If this process results in an Interpolate.exe error, it is possible to move that file to another location and
+          make sure it is named correctly.

-**Note: In this case only the 4 natural cross sections are used.**
+          In this case only the 4 natural cross sections are used.

 5. Click Interpolate.